 It is crucial to give useful feedback to the students.
 This feedback should help them significantly to write excellent code for their second submission.
 Here are couple of points that you should consider:

+Start with positives about the project if you can, such as the progress they made

-Don’t point out only the negative, but also how they could have improved it, e.g., the code could have been written more tautly by using a function for reading data from a file
+Be constructive in your criticism, e.g., the code could have been written more tautly by using a function for reading data from a file

-Comment also on the parts they did well
+This feedback should be mostly based on what is taught; limit your expectations a little, but provide additional suggestions if you think they would help

 Comment on overall structure